conda-forge/conda-forge.github.io/src/orga/subteams.rst

 The staging team is responsible for:

- - reviewing and merging pull requests in ``conda-forge/staged-recipes``
+ - Reviewing and merging pull requests in ``conda-forge/staged-recipes``.
- - answering questions and giving feedback regarding ``conda-forge`` requirements
+ - Answering questions and giving feedback regarding ``conda-forge`` requirements.
- - identifying common misconceptions and problems due to unclear documentation
+ - Identifying common misconceptions and problems due to unclear documentation.
- - help the documentation team maintain clear documentation that simplifies contributing packages
+ - Help the documentation team maintain clear documentation that simplifies contributing packages.
- - assist core in supporting feedstock maintainers when questions/issues arise during recipe maintenance
+ - Assist core in supporting feedstock maintainers when questions/issues arise during recipe maintenance.

 Members
 -------